Experimentally validated quantum-secure federated learning over a multi-user quantum network: Error correction and privacy amplification.

-\textbf{Error correction and privacy amplification.} To obtain the final keys from the raw keys, error correction is required to rectify bit errors, and privacy amplification is needed to eliminate the possibility of information leakage.
+In this section, we present the details of error correction and privacy amplification techniques used in our experimental quantum network.
+To obtain the final keys from the raw keys, error correction is required to correct bit errors, and privacy amplification is needed to eliminate the possibility of information leakage.

 The raw keys of the participants are transformed into fully correlated bit strings by error correction, utilizing the Cascade key agreement mechanism~\cite{martinez2013key}.
 Initially, the participants divide their keys into blocks with a variable length, determined by the estimated bit error rate.
 Based on the recommendation of~\cite{ye2010information} and our optimization, we designated the block length as $0.7/E_{\rm b}^x$ with a growth factor of $2$ and performed a total of $4$ rounds.